The more you know, the more you can understand.

 I wish I had been informed about how to identify narcotics abuse.
 It would have saved us from so much pain.
 I didn’t know how to recognize his behaviors.

-I met my husband, Mitch, in 2011, three years after he was injured in Iraq.
-In 2008, his vehicle was hit by an IED and crushed his left leg.
+Brandi met her husband, Mitch, in 2011, three years after he was injured in Iraq.
+In 2008, his vehicle was hit by an improvised explosive device (IED) and crushed his left leg.
 For the next two years, doctors tried to salvage his leg but chronic infections prevented healing, and in 2010 his left leg was amputated below the knee.
-I thought I understood the implications of his physical injury, but I was not at all prepared from the mental challenges from PTSD.
+Brandi thought she understood the implications of his physical injury, but she was not at all prepared from the mental challenges from post traumatic stress disorder (PTSD).

-As a Dole Fellow, I am committed to learning more and educating about substance abuse in veterans.
+As a Dole Fellow, Brandi is committed to learning more and educating about substance abuse in veterans.